barionleg/cesium.wiki.gs/Material-System-Details.md

    * A Fresnel material - approximate, of course.
    * Include optional reflection and refractive maps for the above reflective and refractive materials, maybe Fresnel.

+## Phase 2

+* Polylines
+   * Polylines currently use very simple shaders, and are rendered in three passes using the stencil buffer to achieve an outline effect (turn ANGLE off; start Chrome with `--use-gl=desktop`).
+   * Replace the three-pass algorithm with a single pass algorithm that, in a fragment shader, uses the distance from the fragment to the line to determine if the fragment is part of the outline.
+Read [Tron, Volumetric Lines, and Meshless Tubes](http://prideout.net/blog/?p=61).
+   * First hard-code the above in the Polyline, then factor it out into a new `PolylineOutlineMaterial`.
+   * Create a `PolylineGlowMaterial` based on [Tron, Volumetric Lines, and Meshless Tubes](http://prideout.net/blog/?p=61).
+   * Make Polylines work with the rest of the materials as reasonable.
+Polylines will need to be able to compute at least 1D texture coordinates.
+I could see some potential for 2D and 3D coordinates as well.
+All materials will not work with all primitives.
+We'll need to document a feature matrix.

+## Phase 3

 <!--
 TBA: working with other lighting models?
 TBA: deferred shading?
 -->

-## Full Features

-* How does this fit with the effects framework for models?
-They should work well together.
 * How do we combine multiple materials, e.g.,
+   * A diffuse map and a specular map.
+   * Crumbling bricks that combine brick and bump map materials.
+   * A bumpy diffuse reflective surface that combines the bump map and diffuse reflection materials.
+   * A diffuse map, diffuse reflective, specular map, and bump map.
+A bumpy, diffuse lit and reflective surface with shiny areas.
    * Blend two diffuse maps based on a parameter or third map.

-   * A bump and specular map.
-   * A bumpy diffuse reflective surface that combines the bump map and diffuse reflection materials.
-   * Crumbling bricks that combine brick and bump map materials.
-* Add materials to polylines.
-Polylines will need to be able to compute at least 1D texture coordinates.
-I could see some potential for 2D and 3D coordinates as well.
+## Phase 4

+* How does this fit with the effects framework for models?
+Can they work well together?

 ## Other Material Systems